 - Oil Man:

-- Oil Man does almost the same thing as Torch Man.
+- (Not that Oil Man; the other one.)
+Oil Man does almost the same thing as Torch Man.
 So use the same strategy as listed above.

 - Shark Man:

 - Similar to Torch Man and Oil Man, Shark Man jumps around a lot, seeming to only fire when he’s near a wall.

 - Crorq hasn’t changed much from the first PC Mega Man game.
 Just shoot his head with the plasma cannon or Bit Cannon, jump over his projectiles, and then jump over him (don’t try to do so directly!
 Use the bricks above him to get over him; he’s too high to jump directly).
 Repeat.
 Use the Weapon Energy in this room to power up the Water Shooter, you’ll need it later...